MartinDavidWaller/Tall-QFH/README.md

 The collars are 3D printed and were designed using OpenSCAD - https://openscad.org/

-The top collar slips over the 1 1/4" tuple, has ports for four 8mm copper pipes, and one hole for a 3mm self tapping screw.
+The top collar slips over the 1 1/4" tube, has ports for four 8mm copper pipes, and one hole for a 3mm self tapping screw.

 <img src="https://github.com/MartinDavidWaller/Tall-QFH/blob/main/Pictures/TopOpenSCADView.png?sanitize=true&raw=true" />